Griman Creek Formation

-The Griman Creek Formation is a geological formation in northern New South Wales and southern Queensland, Australia whose strata date back to the Albian-Cenomanian of the Early-Late Cretaceous.
+The Griman Creek Formation is a geological formation in northern New South Wales and southern Queensland, Australia whose strata date back to the Albian-Cenomanian stages of the mid-Cretaceous.
 It is most notable being a major source of opal, found near the town of Lightning Ridge, New South Wales.
 Alongside the opal opalised fossils are also found, including those of dinosaurs and primitive monotremes.